Is the Pacific Coast Highway the most iconic-y NSW road trip? We think so! Read on for 10 idyllic days with a Sydney to Byron Bay road trip itinerary.

 Departing Coffs Harbour is made sweeter with a stop by the Giant Big Banana ten minutes out of town.
 This iconic roadside mammoth banana is the perfect opportunity for a crew pic as your roadie comes to a close.

 The final stretch is in sight for Bohemian Byron.
-It’s a 3-ish hour drive, but why do it all in one go when you can stop in Yamba en-route?
+It’s a 3-ish hour drive from Coffs Harbour to Byron Bay, but why do it all in one go when you can stop in Yamba en-route?
 Yamba is considered a surf mecca, which translates to great beaches (Brooms Head Beach is our pick), boutique surf shops, and as many smoothies and flat whites as you can down on your roadie break.
 From Yamba, it’s an hour and 45 to reach Byron Bay.

-Byron has long been a bucket-list road trip destination thanks to its laidback vibes, natural treasures, and bustling community here.
-Be sure to include a visit to Go Sea Kayak as JUCY customers receive $15 off their Byron Bay Sea Kayak Tour.
-Score!
+A Byron Bay road trip has been a bucket-list destination for many thanks to its laidback vibes, natural treasures, and bustling community here.
+Be sure to include a visit to Go Sea Kayak to experience the bay by water too.

 Short on time, or wanting to explore Queensland with your campervan next?
-Did you know that JUCY offers one-way campervan rentals for a fee?
+Did you know that JUCY offers one-way campervan rentals?
 Keep driving your campervan hire to JUCY Gold Coast or Brisbane (borders permitting) and take the short cut; aka fly over the Central Coast home.
 It’s too easy when you know life’s hacks, huh?